NREL/resstock/measures/ResStockArguments/README.md

 **Dishwasher: Number of Place Settings**

 The number of place settings for the unit.
 Data obtained from manufacturer's literature.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher'>HPXML Dishwasher</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher'>HPXML Dishwasher</a>) is used.

 - **Name:** ``dishwasher_place_setting_capacity``
 - **Type:** ``String``